Tornadoes of 2009: August 8

+August 15 (Philippines)

+An EF1 tornado struck San Luis, Pampanga and killed a 7-month-old baby after her hammock that was attached to the roof was blown away.
+It was lifted as high as 9 m (30 ft) before it fell 10 m (32.8 ft) away from her house.

 August 19–20 (United States and Canada)

 On August 19, disturbances in the jet stream caused severe thunderstorms to form in Iowa and the Dakotas.
 The storms moved to the north and east during the day, spreading into Wisconsin and Minnesota.
 At 1:50 pm CDT, an EF0 tornado touched down in south Minneapolis, Minnesota, uprooting trees and causing minor structural damage.
 The tornado continued north-northwest for 4.5 mi before dissipating near the Minneapolis Convention Center in downtown Minneapolis.
 CNN coverage showed significant tree damage near downtown.
 This was the first significant tornado to strike the city of Minneapolis since June 14, 1981.
 Ten additional tornadoes touched down in eastern Minnesota and western Wisconsin.

 In Iowa, several EF1 tornadoes were reported east of Des Moines, with no damage reported except in Chesterton, Indiana (where an EF2 tornado hit) and Elburn.
 In Northern Illinois, near Peoria, other tornadoes were reported along a hook echo formation, causing heavy damage in Sangamon County, Illinois (where the strongest tornado of the outbreak - an EF3 - occurred) and Cook County, Illinois.

 More tornadoes developed on August 20 over the central Great Lakes in Ontario.
 Eighteen tornadoes touched down, four of them producing at least F2 damage.
 The number of tornadoes associated with this event surpasses that of August 2, 2006, which was formerly the largest tornado outbreak in the history of Ontario.
 See Southern Ontario Tornado Outbreak of 2009.